Pyseas/J019-Golden-Beach/docs/make_new_model.md

 ~~~

 ## members
-If a member already exists in the base file then it is modified.

-Note that the script won't delete existing data based on a blank cell, it will only overwrite a value if the spreadsheet cell contains a value.
+Adds new members or modifies existing members.
+Blank cells in the spreadsheet are ignored.

-If a member does not already exist in the base file then a new member is created.
+If a member doesn't exist in the base file then a new member is created.

 ## joints
-Adds new joints or modifies fixity of existing joint.
-If joint ID already exists then the coordinates are ignored and the fixity is added, otherwise a new joint is created.
+Adds new joints or modifies existing joints.
+Blank cells in the spreadsheet are ignored.

+If a joint doesn't exist in the base file then a new member is created.

 For PILEHD fixity enter PILEHD in the FX column.